Mallorca Yacht Charters

 As the largest of the Balearic Islands, Mallorca is known for its world-renowned, golden beaches, 310 miles of mountainous coastline, countless olive and almond groves, unbeatable sunsets, delicious local fare, welcoming inhabitants and yacht-filled harbors.
 With its rich culture, Mallorca is the perfect destination for luxury yacht charters.

 When visiting this whimsical island, make sure you save time to visit its city center, Palma.
 The city is home to plentiful must-see sites, museums, gourmet eateries, high-end spas, and some impressive examples of Gothic architecture.

-Mallorca Yacht Charters: What to See and Do
+Mallorca Guide: What to See and Do

 Mallorca is best explored by sea.
 Its 300 miles of coastline hide ancient villages and quiet, pristine beaches around every corner, and with wonderful spas, restaurants and shopping in every port of call, Mallorca delivers the best in Mediterranean yachting.

 What are Mallorca’s can’t-miss attractions?
-From world-class museums, to ancient ruins, and a bustling nightlife, Mallorca offers plenty of unique adventures during your luxury charter vacation.
+From world-class museums, to ancient ruins, and a bustling nightlife, Mallorca offers plenty of unique adventures during your luxury boat charter vacation.

 Son Fornes Archaeological Museum

 Housed in an 18th century flour mill near Montuiri, the Son Fornes museum provides a glimpse into how Mallorcans lived in prehistoric times.
 The museum is actually the dig site of Son Fornes, where a 1988 excavation revealed the area’s roots.
-When you go, get a firsthand look at the island’s prehistoric origins in the 10th century BCE and trace history through to the island’s Roman conquest in the 123 BCE.

 Mondrago Natural Park